CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 the router device is intended to belong to the ISP, but about the situation where the home user intends to own and control the device.

+## Intermittent Device connectivity

+There is an additional variation which this variation solves: the case where there is one or more devices in a place with no immediate connectivity to a Registrar.
+An example of this could be a new home construction where a furnace, thermostat or other control systems need to be introduced to each other.
+If a registrar exists it will have no Internet connectivity (as above), until the home becomes owned by the first owner.
+There might never be a registrar though.

+The basement case is important because the assumption is that the *installer* may have poor or no LTE connectivity in that location.
+The installer will have to exit the basement, perhaps even return to their truck, in order to have network connectivity for their provisioning device (a smartphone equivalent).

 ## Additional Motivation

 The Wi-Fi Alliance has released the Device Provisioning Protocol {{dpp}}.
-The specification is not public.
+The specification is available only via "free" registation.
 The specification relies on being able to send and receive 802.11 Public Action frames, as well as Generic Advertisement Service (GAS) Public Action frames.
 Access to send new layer-2 frames is generally restricted in most smartphone operating systems (iOS, Android).
 At present there are no known public APIs that a generic application writer could use, and therefore the smart-phone side of the DPP can only be implemented at present by the vendors of those operating systems.

 As both dominant vendors have competing proprietary mechanisms, it is unclear if generic applications will be produced soon.
-It is there impossible for a vendor an a smart-appliance to independantly produce an application that can do proper DPP in 2018.
+It is probably impractical for a vendor an a smart-appliance to independantly produce an application that can do proper DPP in 2019.
+As one of the common goals of this document and DPP is that there need not be an application-per-device only one DPP application need exist.
+Until such time as such an application becomes universal it is a goal of this document to lay the groundwork for a transition to full use of DPP by leveraging the QR code infrastructure that DPP depends upon.

 In addition to the above concern, DPP is primary concerned about provisioning WiFi credentials to devices.
-It assumes that the WiFi Access Point is already provisioned and functioning correctly.
+DPP can provision access points themselves, but it lacks any kind of manufacturer integration.
+BRSKI provides this integration, and therefore an audit trail history for the device.

-The smartpledge enrollment described in this document is about securely initializing the administrative connection with a device that is the WiFi Access Point.
+The smarkaklink enrollment process described in this document is about securely initializing the administrative connection with a device that is the WiFi Access Point.

 # Terminology          {#Terminology}

 The following terminology is copied from {{I-D.ietf-anima-bootstrapping-keyinfra}}

-enrollment:
-: The process where a device presents key material to a network and acquires a network specific identity.
+enrollment: The process where a device presents key material to a network and acquires a network specific identity.
 For example when a certificate signing request is presented to a certification authority and a certificate is obtained in response.

 pledge:
 : The prospective device, which has an identity installed at the factory.